-A means of handling, preparing, preserving, and storing fish or game which has been traditionally used by past generations, but not excluding recent technological advances where appropriate.
+A means of handling, preparing, preserving, and storing fish or game that has been traditionally used by past generations, but not excluding recent technological advances where appropriate.

 Black bears provide an important source of meat, fat, and fur.
-Depending on the particular custom, bear meat is eaten in the household in the context of community celebrations or during feasts for special occasions, such as the "bear party" practiced along the Koyukuk River.
-Valuable parts, such as the ribs and hind quarters, are saved for potlatches.
+Depending on particular customs, bear meat is eaten in the household, in the context of community gatherings, or in special celebrations.